xjrueda/fixprime/README.md

 [boost libraries] - Release 1.58.0
 Download and install the boost libraries following the [boost libraries]'s site instructions.

+GNU Compiler for c++ version 4.7.2 or above

 [Jsoncpp] - Even though the project uses jsoncpp, you don't need to do anything about it, because the project has included the amalgamated version of jsoncpp source code.

 ###Quick Start using Fix Prime